CRAFT: Fine-Grained Cost-Aware Expert Replication For Efficient Mixture-of-Experts Serving: Background

 \textbf{Expert placement} is a widely adopted EP load-balancing technique that alleviates load imbalance by co-locating hot experts with cold experts, thereby minimizing load variance across devices \cite{dpsv3,moetuner}. \fref{fig:placerep} demonstrates the effectiveness of expert placement, as the GPU load is more balanced compared to the baseline placement.
 However, expert placement falls short when the load distribution is significantly skewed, in which a few experts dominate the token load.
 For example, in \fref{fig:placerep}, if experts 2 and 3 constitute the majority of the total token load, the GPU load post-placement would remain imbalanced.

 \textbf{Expert replication} further improves load balance by replicating hot experts and spreading their load across replicas.
 Expert Parallelism Load Balancer (EPLB) \cite{dpsv3} is a widely adopted load balancer in modern LLM serving frameworks \cite{sglang,vllm,tensorrt-llm,deepspeed} that supports both expert placement and expert replication.
-It employs \textit{uniform replication}, allocating the same number of replicas per layer on each GPU.
-In \fref{fig:placerep}, four replicas are created for experts 2, 3, 4, and 5, and each GPU reserves memory for one additional expert slot to host these replicas.
+It employs \textit{uniform replication}, allocating the same number of replicas per layer to each GPU. \cam{The minimum number of replicas per layer with \textit{uniform replication} is equal to the number of GPUs (1 extra replica per GPU).} In \fref{fig:placerep}, four replicas are created for experts 2, 3, 4, and 5, and each GPU reserves memory for one additional expert slot to host these replicas.
 Then, expert placement maps the experts (including replicas) across GPUs.
 As shown in the figure, expert replication can achieve near-perfect GPU load balance.